Customer Reviews

 Safe Rock Tumbler Storage

 If you are going to store a rock tumbler, pick a location where the temperature remains between about 50 and 75 degrees Fahrenheit (10 and 25 degrees Celsius).
-Belts, barrels, bearings, rollers and other tumbler parts made of rubber, plastic or similar material can be damaged by storage in higher or lower temperatures.
+Belts, barrels, bearings, rollers and other tumbler parts made of rubber, plastic, or similar material can be damaged by storage in higher or lower temperatures.

 These exposures can make rubber and plastic parts stiff, brittle, and cracked.
 We often hear from people who had a rock tumbler stored in their attic where low and high temperatures occur repeatedly.